 The Roland TD-50 is a better kit than the Pearl e/Merge.
 However, it’s almost double the price depending on where you buy it from.
 So, the e/Merge would be a better option if you don’t want to spend that much money.
 If you want to know more about the td 50 here’s a complete buying guide.

-The ATV aDrums have full-on acoustic drum shells.
+The ATV aDrums have full-on acoustic drum shells just like the Roland VAD706.
 This makes them look even more like an acoustic kit than the Pearl e/Merge does.
 However, the drum sizes are a bit smaller than the e/Merge, with the snare and floor tom being 13” and the rack toms being 10”.